-6 Misconceptions about Learning Music
+6 Misconceptions About Learning to Play Music

 From teachers to students to studio owners and managers – if you’re in the music world, you’ve been exposed to misconceptions about learning music!
 We’ve come a long way in today’s information-based society, but despite the large number of music schools out there, many misconceptions about learning music are still going strong.